uptonking/note4yaoo/pattern-arch-plugin-system.md

   - What does it mean for eval to be dangerous?
   - Hiding the global variables
 - Attempt #2: Compile a JavaScript interpreter to WebAssembly
+  - we took Duktape, a lightweight JavaScript interpreter written in C++ and compiled it to WebAssembly.
+  - a few months later, Fabrice Bellard released QuickJS which supports ES6 natively
 - Attempt #3: Realms
   - Implementing the API using Realms securely
 - The problem is that building the Figma API directly on top of Realms makes it so that each API endpoint needs to be audited, including its input and output values.
 The surface area created is too large.